 Tom Brady Net Worth

-Tom Brady net worth: Tom Brady is an American football quarterback and model who has a net worth of $200 million.
+Tom Brady is an American football quarterback, spokesman and entrepreneur.
+As of this writing, Tom Brady has a net worth of $250 million.
 That is a separate net worth from his wife, supermodel Gisele Bundchen who has a $400 million fortune on her own.
-Combined, Tom and Gisele are worth nearly $600 million.
-Brady has played in a record nine Super Bowls with the New England Patriots, winning six of them (as of this writing), the most of any player in NFL history.
+Combined, Tom and Gisele are worth $650 million.
+Brady has played in a record nine Super Bowls with the New England Patriots, winning six of them, the most of any player in NFL history.
 He has won a record four Super Bowl MVP awards as well as three NFL MVP awards over the course of a decade.

-Early Life: Tom Brady was born on August 3rd, 1977 in San Mateo, California to a family of sports fanatics.
+Tom Brady was born on August 3rd, 1977 in San Mateo, California to a family of sports fanatics.
 He is the only son and fourth child of Galynn and Thomas Brady.
 He has three older sisters: Nancy, Julie, and Maureen.
 He was raised Catholic.
-In the 1980s, Brady regularly attended San Francisco 49ers games and was a fan of quarterback Joe Montana.
-Brady has called Montana his idol and one of his inspirations.
-At age four, Brady attended the 1981 NFC Championship, against the Dallas Cowboys, in which Montana threw The Catch to Dwight Clark.
-As a child, Brady attended football camp at the College of San Mateo, where he was taught to throw the football by camp counselor and future NFL/AFL quarterback Tony Graziani.
-Despite the rivalry between both teams, Brady grew up as a Los Angeles Lakers and Boston Celtics fan.
+Growing up, he attended San Francisco 49ers games with his family.
+He was a fan of Joe Montana.
+He grew up a fan of the Los Angeles Lakers and Boston Celtics.
+He went to football camp as a kid at the College of San Mateo, where future NFL quarterback Tony Graziani was his camp counselor and taught him how to throw the football.

-Career: Due to his late selection, Brady is considered the biggest "steal" in the history of the NFL Draft.
-He went on to become the team's starting quarterback in his second season after an injury to Drew Bledsoe and has been with the Patriots for 20 seasons, the NFL record for seasons as quarterback for one team.
+Due to his late selection, Brady is considered the biggest "steal" in the history of the NFL Draft.
+He went on to become the team's starting quarterback in his second season and was with the Patriots for 20 seasons, the NFL record for seasons as quarterback for one team.
 He is one of only two quarterbacks to win a Super Bowl in their first season as a starter.
-Brady is the only quarterback to reach 200 regular-season wins.
-He is the winningest quarterback in NFL history and has never had a losing season as a starting quarterback.
-He has led his team to more division titles (16) than any other quarterback in NFL history.
+He is the winningest quarterback in NFL history and never had a losing season as a starting quarterback while with the Patriots.
+He led the Patriots to more division titles (16) than any other quarterback in NFL history.
 With a postseason record of 30–11, he is first all-time in playoff wins and appearances for an NFL player.
 Brady has led the Patriots to an NFL-record eight consecutive AFC championship games since 2011 (and 13 overall).
 Brady has also been selected to 14 Pro Bowls, which ties the NFL record for most selections.

 In March 2020, Tom Brady announced that he was moving from the New England Patriots to the Tampa Bay Buccaneers.
 While in Tampa he rents Derek Jeter's palatial custom-built waterfront mansion at a cost of reportedly $70,000 per month.

-Tampa Bay Contract: Tom's Tampa Bay contract is worth a minimum of $50 million over two years.
-He will essentially earn a base salary of $15 million plus a $10 million roster bonus each year.
+Tom's Tampa Bay contract is worth a minimum of $50 million over two years.
+He will essentially earn a base salary of $15 million-plus a $10 million roster bonus each year.
 If he hits various milestones, the contract could pay as much as $60 million.
 Tom actually turned down a higher contract from the Patriots because it wasn't fully guaranteed.

 Brady began dating Brazilian model Gisele Bündchen in December 2006.
 They were introduced by a mutual friend on a blind date.
 Brady and Bündchen were married on February 26, 2009, in a small ceremony at St. Monica Catholic Church in Santa Monica, California.
 In April 2009, the couple had a second ceremony in Costa Rica.
 Their son was born in 2009 and their daughter was born in 2012.